pichuang/redhat-service-mesh-demo/00-Install-Service-Mesh/README.md

 ## Prerequisite
-### View the specific of Operators `servicemeshoperator` available to the cluster from OperatorHub
+### View the specific of Operator available to the cluster from OperatorHub
 ```bash
 oc get packagemanifests {servicemeshoperator,kiali-ossm,jaeger-product,elasticsearch-operator} -n openshift-marketplace
 ```